Aussie and Kiwi dollars lead gains; dollar falls

 “FX markets start the week in quiet function and perhaps the challenge this week will be whether markets can take the daily swings in new U.S. virus cases in its stride,” wrote ING strategists in a note to clients.

-Commodity currencies led the gains in early London trading on Monday, with the New Zealand dollar hitting a session high of 0.6439, up around 0.5% on the day.
+Commodity currencies led the gains in early London trading on Monday, with the New Zealand dollar hitting a session high of 0.6439, up around 0.5% on the day NZD=D3.

-The Australian dollar was up 0.5% at 0.6865, benefiting from comments by the head of the country’s central bank that the currency’s recent rise was not a problem and that the impact of the COVID-19 pandemic would not be as bad as first feared.
+The Australian dollar was up 0.5% at 0.6865 AUD=D3, benefiting from comments by the head of the country's central bank that the currency's recent rise was not a problem and that the impact of the COVID-19 pandemic would not be as bad as first feared.

-Against a basket of currencies, the U.S. dollar fell gradually in overnight trading but recovered some losses in upticks around 0530 GMT and 0700 GMT.
+Against a basket of currencies =USD, the U.S. dollar fell gradually in overnight trading but recovered some losses in upticks around 0530 GMT and 0700 GMT.
 It was at 97.452 at 0735 GMT, down 0.2% on the day.

 A global crunch for U.S. dollars that was a hallmark of the early moments of the coronavirus crisis appears to have passed, showed data from the Federal Reserve last week.